 Such cognitive and social skills are also learned through structured and free (but supervised) play time in the classroom, at recess, while participating in group games, or while working cooperatively in small groups.

 From the outset of our school year, we focus on handwriting, letter and letter sound identification, number recognition, colors, shapes, and counting from 1 to 20.
 We use hands-on activities, music, and learning games to introduce the basic skills children need to prepare for Kindergarten.

-We also use the “Happily Ever After” K-4 phonics program authored by the non-profit Rowland Reading Foundation and published by Zaner-Bloser to better prepare our 4-year olds for acquiring age-appropriate language skills that Rowland’s K to 2nd Grade phonics and early childhood reading program offers our students in following years.
-Familiarize yourself with our curriculum highlights: HERE.
+We also use the “Happily Ever After” K-4 phonics program authored by the non-profit Rowland Reading Foundation and published by Zaner-Bloser to better prepare our 4-year old students for acquiring age-appropriate language skills that Rowland’s K to 2nd Grade phonics and early childhood reading program offers our students in following years.
 Learn more about the scope and sequence of our K4 reading readiness program HERE.